Skull of smallest known dinosaur found preserved in 99-million year-old amber

 The researchers said the fossil, named Oculudentavis, represented the smallest dinosaur ever found.

-"When I first saw this specimen it really blew my mind.
+"When I first saw this specimen, it really blew my mind.
 I literally have never seen anything like this," said Jingmai O'Connor, senior professor at the Institute of Vertebrate Paleontology and Paleoanthropology of the Chinese Academy of Sciences in Beijing and a research associate at the Natural History Museum of Los Angeles County.